RYOBI 18V ONE+ PCL720K Vacuum Review

 Cars

 The RYOBI PCL720K is a cordless stick vacuum.
 It's part of RYOBI's extensive ONE+ 18V system, a huge collection of products that includes drills, saws, fans, lights, as well as vacuums, all of which use interchangeable 18V battery packs.
-The PCL720K itself comes bundled with a 4Ah battery as well as a pair of accessories.
-In terms of features, it's also pretty spartan, with only two suction power settings and a brushroll off switch.
+If you already have a battery, you can purchase the vacuum bundled with a crevice tool and dusting brush.
+Alternatively, there's also a variant that includes these tools and a 4Ah battery.
+In terms of features, the vacuum includes an LED headlight, two suction power settings, and a brushroll off switch.

 Our Verdict